signatur3-git/prompt-gen-web/README.md

 ### What Can You Do?

 - **📝 Author Packages**: Create and edit prompt generation packages with an intuitive visual editor
-- **🎲 Generate Prompts**: Render dynamic prompts based on your rules, datatypes, and templates
+- **🎲 Generate Prompts**: Live preview mode lets you generate single or batch prompts using rulebooks or prompt sections with seed-based deterministic generation
 - **💾 Local Storage**: All your work is saved locally in your browser - no accounts, no uploads
 - **📦 Import/Export**: Work with YAML package files compatible with the Random Prompt Generator specification
 - **🔍 Validation**: Real-time validation ensures your packages follow the correct structure
-- **🎯 Preview Mode**: Test your packages and see generated prompts instantly
+- **🎯 Test & Iterate**: Instantly preview generated prompts to test your package configurations

 ### Key Features